varnish/Varnish-Book/varnish_book.rst

     We recommend you to disable Security-Enhanced Linux (SELinux).
     If you prefer otherwise, then set the boolean ``varnishd_connect_any`` variable to 1.
     You can do that by executing the command ``sudo setsebool varnishd_connect_any 1``.
+    Also, be aware that SELinux defines the ports 6081 and 6082 for ``varnishd``.

     .. dridi: bad practice, recommend this only for training